 - Shortlist is whittled down to maybe the top three or four candidates

 - Face to face interviews happen

-- Hiring manager decides who will be the best person to do the job
+- The hiring manager decides who will be the best person to do the job

-- Candidate accepts the offer, signs the contract and starts one month later
+- The candidate accepts the offer, signs the contract and starts one month later